Mountain guide Radonja tells us about his favorite hike in Prokletije Park

 Find our article on the 5 good reasons to go hiking with a local guide.

 A word about the author

-Our mountain guide Radojna comes from Podgorica, the capital of Montenegro.
-The mountains are her second home.
+Our mountain guide Radonja comes from Podgorica, the capital of Montenegro.
+The mountains are his second home.
 If you want to know everything about mushrooms, go on an expedition with Radonja!
 He is our best expert on the subject.
 He loves camping under the stars and his favourite place is the mountain of Kucke, 40km from Kolasin.